Vladimir Smirnov (speedway rider)

 Vladimir Smirnov (born 28 February 1946) is a Russian former international speedway rider.
 He represented the Soviet Union.

 Speedway career

 Smirnov won a bronze medal at the Speedway World Team Cup in the 1969 Speedway World Team Cup.
-Two years later he won a silver medal in the 1971 Speedway World Team Cup and rode in the test series against England.
+Two years later, he won a silver medal in the 1971 Speedway World Team Cup and rode in the test series against England.

 Smirnov was a leading ice rider and rode for Leningrad.

-Later concentrated on ice speedway and reached two world finals in 1975 and 1976.
+Smirnov later concentrated on ice speedway and reached two world finals in 1975 and 1976.